The Life of Gautama Buddha

 The grass cutter Svastika gives a sheath of the much-favoured kusa grass for the Bodhisattva to sit on at the Bodhi Tree.

-Svastika is on his knees on with far left gathering grass with one hand, and offering it with another.
+Svastika is on his knees on the far left gathering grass with one hand, and offering it with another.
 To the Bodhisattva’s left the gods look on as the scene plays out.

 091: The Gods worship the Bodhisattva